 The construction of harbor facilities shall accommodate the need for safety and durability as well as convenience and appearance.
 Structural elements of the docks, floats, gangways, piles, etc., shall be adequate to safeguard human life, boats, and boating equipment.
-Boat berthing facilities shall be designed to adequately handle anticipated loads with reasonable factor of safety as deemed appropriate by the City of Newport.
-Materials of construction shall resist the corrosion of saltwater in order to assure low maintenance requirements and long life of the facility.
+Boat berthing facilities shall be designed to adequately handle anticipated loads with reasonable factor of safety as deemed appropriate by the City of Newport Beach.
+Materials of construction shall resist corrosion from saltwater in order to assure low maintenance requirements and long life of the facility.
 Floats shall be designed to assure stability and buoyancy for safe operations.
-Adequate utilities meeting all requirements of the current, applicable codes, shall be provided for the convenience and safety of boaters and maintenance workers.
+Adequate utilities meeting all requirements of the current, applicable codes shall be provided for the convenience and safety of boaters and maintenance workers.

-Harbor Permits and Plan Check shall be as per the Title 17 of the City of Newport Beach Municipal Code and Council Policy H-1.
+Harbor Permits and Plan Check shall be as per Title 17 of the City of Newport Beach Municipal Code and Council Policy H-1.

 Dock systems shall be designed by a civil or structural engineer, licensed by the State of California, who is experienced in the design of marine structures.
-Repairs and non-structural modifications to existing residential docks can be designed by a contractor experienced in dock facilities, at the discretion of the City of Newport Beach.
+Repairs and non-structural modifications to existing residential docks can be designed by a licensed contractor experienced in dock facilities, at the discretion of the City of Newport Beach.

 In accordance to California Building Code [A] 104.10 Modifications.
-"Wherever there are practical difficulties involved in carrying out the provisions of this code, the building official shall have the authority to grant modifications for individual cases, upon application of the owner or owner's representative, provided the building official shall first find that special individual reason makes the strict letter of this code impractical and the modification is in compliance with the intent and purpose of this code and that such modification does not lessen health, accessibility, life and fire safety, or structural requirements.
-The details of action granting modifications shall be recorded and entered in the files of the department of building safety"
+"Wherever there are practical difficulties involved in carrying out the provisions of this code, the [Chief] Building Official shall have the authority to grant modifications for individual cases, upon application of the owner or owner's representative, provided the [Chief] Building Official shall first find that special individual reason makes the strict letter of this code impractical and the modification is in compliance with the intent and purpose of this code and that such modification does not lessen health, accessibility, life and fire safety, or structural requirements.
+The details of action granting modifications shall be recorded and entered in the files of the department of building safety."
+Fire Marshal approval shall be required for variances associated with the fire protection system.

 In accordance to California Building Code [A] 104.11 Alternative materials, design and methods of construction and equipment.
 "The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-An alternative material, design or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, at least the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
+An alternative material, design or method of construction shall be approved where the [Chief] Building Official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, at least the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety."
+Fire Marshal approval shall be required for variances associated with the fire protection system.